stormpath/stormpath-sdk-java/docs/source/about.rst

 What is the |project|?
 ----------------------

-.. only:: servlet
+#if( $servlet )

-  The |project| is a drop-in plugin for `Servlet`_-based web applications that makes it *incredibly* simple to add user management and authentication to your Java-based web application.
+The |project| is a drop-in plugin for Servlet-based web applications that makes it *incredibly* simple to add user management and authentication to your Java-based web application.

+#elseif( $sczuul )

-.. only:: springboot
+.. include:: about_sczuul.rst

+#else

-  It aims to completely automate all user registration, login, authentication and authorization workloads as well as properly secure the web app.
+The |project| aims to completely automate all user registration, login, authentication and authorization workloads as well as properly secure your web $apptype.
 It is completely flexible - use only the functionality you need or leverage the entire feature set.

+#end

 Who should use Stormpath?
 -------------------------

 Stormpath is a powerful and secure service.
-The Stormpath Java Servlet Plugin makes it even easier to use in servlet-based web applications on the JVM, but it might not be for everyone!
+The |project| makes it even easier to use in ${apptype}s on the JVM, but it might not be for everyone!

 You might want to use Stormpath if: